 Extroverts are often described as the life of the party.
-Their outgoing, vibrant nature draws people to them, and they have a hard time turning away the attention.
-They thrive off the interaction.
+Their outgoing nature draws people to them, and they have a hard time turning away the attention.
+They don’t need alone time and thrive off the interaction.

 On the opposite side are introverts.
 These people are typically described as more reserved.
 They may engage in a multitude of social activities, but they need time away from others to recharge their energy.

 In the 1960s, psychologist Carl Jung first described introverts and extraverts when discussing personality elements.
 (The term now commonly used is extroverts.)
 He classified these two groups based on where they found their source of energy.
 In short, Jung argued extroverts are energized by crowds and interaction with the external world.
 Introverts need alone time to recharge, and they’re often more reserved in their manners and engagement with others.

 As Jung discovered, being an extrovert isn’t an all or nothing option.
 Instead, most people fall somewhere on a spectrum between the two polar ends.
 In the years since Jung’s theories first became popular, research has discovered there are genetic and hormonal reasons some people display more extroverted characteristics than others.

 Here are some common personality traits associated with extroversion:

 You enjoy social settings

 People with more extroverted tendencies are often the center of attention — and they like it that way.
 They thrive in social situations, and they seek out social stimulation.
 Extroverts often aren’t afraid to introduce themselves to new people, and they rarely avoid unfamiliar situations for fear of messing up or not knowing someone.

 You don’t like or need a lot of alone time